 4. What are wrongful birth cases?

-A wrongful birth lawsuit is a separate cause of action from a wrongful life case.
+A wrongful birth lawsuit is a separate cause of action from a wrongful life case in California.

 In wrongful birth cases, a parent or parents have a legal claim against a healthcare provider or hospital because their child was born with serious medical issues.